 Four young friends, rage burning inside them, make a stand for friendship and peace...

 — Opening sequence

-For the most part, Streets of Rage 2 remains largely unchanged from its predecessor in terms of gameplay, however makes several important additions which would become staples in the series.
+For the most part, Streets of Rage 2 remains largely unchanged from its predecessor in terms of gameplay, however, makes several important additions that would become staples in the series.

-Rather than all characters sharing the same special move to defeat all on-screen enemies, each character is given their own unique blitz attack, which allows the player to deal great damage with a single hit.
-Also included are 'breakout' moves that allow them to break out of holds, which can in turn damage enemies both in front of and behind them.
-The amount of times that blitz and breakout attacks can be used is limited, as each decreases the player's life gauge (the latter only if the move connects, the former always).
-In addition, each character has a unique move (e.g. Axel's Grand Upper, noted above) that causes substantial damage without depleting their energy.
+Rather than all characters sharing the same special move to defeat all on-screen enemies, each character is given their own unique "forward special" attack, which allows the player to deal great damage with a single hit.
+Also included are "special" moves that allow them to break out of holds, which can in turn damage enemies both in front of and behind them.
+The amount of times that special and forward special attacks can be used is limited, as each decreases the player's life gauge.
+In addition, each character has a unique blitz move (e.g. Axel's Grand Upper) that causes substantial damage without depleting their energy.

 The most notable change between Streets of Rage and Streets of Rage 2 are the aesthetics - Streets of Rage 2 uses bigger sprites and backgrounds, which in turn leads to greater combat accuracy (at the expense of screen estate).
 Characters are all individually named and there are more special effects.

 |Like the previous game, Axel is the middle-of-the-road character and is considered the best choice for beginners due to his all-around stats.
 His blitz attack is the Grand Upper, which is arguably the most useful and effective move of the game due to its high damage but relatively fast execution, which make it effective against bosses and enemies with his "breakout" special move.
 He has average movement speed and agility.

 |Blaze is the faster option, although the game hides this from the user with its "star" system for measuring stats (which in reality isn't tied to the actual programmed stats).
 This comes at the expense of dealing less damage to enemies with some of her moves.